aeszyman/athletes-of-piety/syllabus.md

 * Glen Warren Bowersock, Peter Brown, and Oleg Grabar, “Introduction,” in _Interpreting Late Antiquity: Essays on the Postclassical World_ (Harvard University Press, 2001).
 GitHub
 * Gillian Clark, “What and When Is Late Antiquity?”, in _Late Antiquity: A Very Short Introduction_ (Oxford University Press, 2013). eBook (discussion)
 * Michael Maas, ed., “The Sack of Rome, AD 410,” in _Readings in Late Antiquity: A Sourcebook_ (London; New York: Routledge, 2000).
-GitHub (assignment + discussion)
+GitHub (assignment)

 Please submit Self-Introduction and Assignment 1.
 ###### Week 2